grammyjs/website/site/docs/guide/basics.md

 > This can be useful if your bot is running in [privacy mode](https://core.telegram.org/bots#privacy-mode) in group chats.

 When you send a message, you can make the user's Telegram client automatically specify the message as a reply.
-That means the user will reply to your bot's message automatically (unless they remove the reply manually).
+That means that the user will reply to your bot's message automatically (unless they remove the reply manually).
 As a result, your bot will receive the user's message even when running in [privacy mode](https://core.telegram.org/bots#privacy-mode) in group chats.

 You can force a reply like this: